-- Industry concentration risk, which is the chance that real estate stocks will decline because of adverse developments affecting the real estate industry and real property values.
-Because the Fund concentrates its assets in real estate stocks, industry concentration risk is high.
-The real estate industry can be adversely affected by, among other things, the value of securities of issuers in the real estate industry, including REITs and REMDs, and changes in real estate values and rental income, property taxes, interest rates, and demographics. - Investment style risk, which is the chance that returns from real estate securities-which frequently are small- or mid-capitalization stocks-will trail returns from global stock markets.
-Historically, real estate securities have performed guite differently from the global stock markets. - Index replicating risk, which is the chance that the Fund may be prevented from holding one or more securities in the same proportion as in its target index. - Stock market risk, which is the chance that stock prices overall will decline.
+• Stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 The Fund's investments in foreign stocks can be riskier than U.S. stock investments.
 Foreign stocks may be more volatile and less liquid than U.S. stocks.
 The prices of foreign stocks and the prices of U.S. stocks may move in opposite directions.
+In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector.

+• Investment style risk, which is the chance that returns from non-U.S. smalland mid-capitalization stocks will trail returns from global stock markets.
+Historically, non-U.S. small- and mid-cap stocks have been more volatile in price than the large-cap stocks that dominate the global markets, and they often perform quite differently.

-The Fund's target index may, at times, become focused in stocks of a limited number of companies, which could cause the Fund to underperform the global stock markets. - Country/regional risk, which is the chance that world events-such as political upheaval, financial troubles, or natural disasters-will adversely affect the value of securities issued by companies in foreign countries or regions.
+• Country/regional risk, which is the chance that world events-such as political upheaval, financial troubles, or natural disasters-will adversely affect the value of securities issued by companies in foreign countries or regions.
 Because the Fund may invest a large portion of its assets in securities of companies located in any one country or region, the Fund's performance may be hurt disproportionately by the poor performance of its investments in that area.
-Country/regional risk is especially high in emerging markets. - Emerging markets risk, which is the chance that the stocks of companies located in emerging markets will be substantially more volatile, and substantially less liquid, than the stocks of companies located in more developed foreign markets because, among other factors, emerging markets can have greater custodial and operational risks; less developed legal, tax, regulatory, financial reporting, accounting, and recordkeeping systems; and greater political, social, and economic instability than developed markets.
+Country/regional risk is especially high in emerging markets.
+In particular, the Fund's investments in Chinese issuers may subject the Fund to risks associated with that region, including considerable degrees of social, legal, regulatory, political, and economic uncertainty.

-- Currency risk, which is the chance that the value of a foreign investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.
-Currency risk is especially high in emerging markets. - Derivatives risk.
-The Fund may invest in derivatives, which may involve risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
+• Currency risk, which is the chance that the value of a foreign investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.
+Currency risk is especially high in emerging markets.